-To find out why this man has stopped the smooching, you may need to start moving your lips for a different reason — to communicate by way of talking.
-A dose of healthy communication with your partner about your sexual and emotional needs and desires will most likely lead you to a better understanding of the current situation.
+To find out why the smooching has stopped, you may need to start moving your lips for a different reason.
+A dose of communication with your partner about your sexual and emotional needs as well as your desires may lead you to a better understanding of why their behaviors have changed.

 Before you start the conversation, consider ruling out any physical reasons why your partner has stopped kissing you.
 Maybe he's embarrassed because he developed cold sores and doesn't know what to do about them.
 Maybe he could be worried about his breath (or yours).
 Since it takes two to kiss, have you tried initiating the kissing?
 If yes, how did he respond?
 Is this behavior more recent or has it been going on for a while?
 Were there other changes in your relationship that you can recall that may have caused this shift?
 As you ponder some of these questions, they may give you a little more information about the situation.

 After reflecting on possible reasons for this lack of lip-locking, you might consider how to approach the conversation with your partner.
 To start the conversation, you might try letting him know what your preferences are around kissing and sex.
 You may also try letting your partner know how this lack of kissing makes you feel and how it has affected your relationship.
 Give him a chance to respond; find out if this is just a phase he’s going through, whether or not it's been unconscious behavior on his part, or if something else may be going on in your relationship.